The Founder's Guide to

 Frequently Asked Questions

-A-Level Capital primarily invests in the United States and North America, focusing on startups that are part of the Johns Hopkins University ecosystem.
+The firm primarily invests in startups located in the United States and North America, particularly those connected to the Johns Hopkins community.

-A-Level Capital offers extensive support to its portfolio companies, including access to a professional network of investors and advisors.
-The firm also provides introductions to limited partners for follow-on fundraising and utilizes JHU student interns to assist portfolio companies.
+A-Level Capital provides ongoing support to its portfolio companies through access to a professional network of investors and advisors.
+They also facilitate introductions to limited partners for follow-on fundraising.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.